xiamengzhou/597E-assignment1/data/README.md

 TODO

-- `state-level` state-level forecasts
+- `state-level` state-level forecasts (i.e. which candidate wins a given state)
-- `national-level` national-level forecasts
-- `raw_data` directory containing the original files
-- `scripts` directory for processing the files into CSVs
+- `national-level` forecasts for only the national electoral outcome